hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 Having enjoyed the descent from Askham Fell I made steady if not rapid progress over towards Shap.
 Hills were becoming increasingly hard to climb as fatigue took hold.

 I passed over the main road through Shap and climbed up over railway, the M6 and beyond.
 I'd added a little loop to what would have been an out and back to the next circle, but couldn't recall where on that loop the circle was.
 Just as was about to retrace my route I spotted it, perhaps the least impressive of the day, and in a field without access.
-Still, it was downhill back into Shap now, and my route was heading south, which meant the homeward bound.
+Still, it was downhill back into Shap now and my route was heading south, which meant the homeward bound stretch.

 ![desc](/img/sc/stone-circles-16.jpg)